Mahesh-Kiran/CodeGenie/README.md

   - Copilot-style suggestions triggered manually with `Ctrl+T Ctrl+I`.

 - 💬 **Prompt-based Code Generation**
-  - Trigger via command palette or comment line prompts.
+  - Triggered via the command palette or editor menu.
+  - Works even when the language is **not explicitly mentioned** in the prompt.

 - 💡 **Comment-Based Generation**
-  - Generate code from the last comment using `codegenie.generateFromComment` or from menu.
+  - Triggered from the command `codegenie.generateFromComment` or context menu.
+  - Extracts the last comment in the file and generates code accordingly.
+  - **Language detection** is automatic based on the active file.

 - 🧠 **Explain Code**
   - Select any code → Right-click → "Explain with CodeGenie".